 1. Why should I see a Prosthodontist like Dr. Pickle?

-Dr. Pickle is a board certified specialist in the area of Prosthodontics.
+Dr. Pickle is a board-certified specialist in the area of Prosthodontics.
 A true dental specialist possesses three or more years of accredited residency past a dental school in order to earn a certificate in Prosthodontics.
 In addition, Dr. Pickle completed research to earn a Master’s degree in addition to his certificate.
 Dr. Pickle also holds a certificate in Maxillofacial Prosthodontics.
-He remains engaged in new techniques and advances in dentistry, and shares his knowledge through local continuing education courses to area practitioners.
+He remains engaged in new techniques and advances in dentistry and shares his knowledge through local continuing education courses with area practitioners.

 2. I have heard a lot about dental implants.
 What are they?

 Dental implants are the best choice for addressing your current needs and long-term results.
 Dental implants have been used routinely in the United States for over 30 years, and almost fifty years in Europe.
 Dental implants have become one of dentistry’s most reliable procedures with proven success rates from 95-100%!
 Dental implants are one of the most predictable procedures in dentistry today when used appropriately by skilled dentists.
 Dental implants are the standard of care endorsed by the American Dental Association for single tooth replacement.
 If you are missing all of your teeth, they are often the best choice or even the only choice to allow you to return as close to normal oral function and appearance as possible.